Odd as it may seem, a child hitting means that child is afraid.

 Children who tend to hit give us a chance to learn this kind of effective intervention—intervention to build a stronger friendship.
-Intervention that prevents corrosive behavior through listening, so a child can feel safe in her world again.
+Intervention that prevents corrosive behavior through listening, so a child can feel safe in their world again.

 Here's how it can work:

-In watching their interaction, I saw that the big sister was like a moth to her baby brother’s flame.
+In watching an interaction between siblings, I saw that the big sister was like a moth to her baby brother’s flame.
 She couldn’t stay away from him, but was impulsive the moment she got close.

 Big sister’s tantrum and sweaty struggle went on for fifteen or twenty minutes.
 We stayed positive, listened, and cared as her feelings poured out in her mommy’s arms.